Huotes/CommitMaker/README.md

 As an infant, Chuck Norris' parents gave him a toy hammer.
 He gave the world Stonehenge.

 Chuck Norris doesn't use reflection, reflection asks politely for his help.

+Chuck Norris does not own a house.
+He walks into random houses and people move.